Go pickin’ for pumpkins at these Kansas pumpkin patches

 Admission is $6 for adults and $11 for children.
 Anyone two and under gets in for free.
 Save $1 on each admission when you pay with cash.

-The Great Pumpkin Farm LLC does not provide the price of their pumpkins online.
-KSN has reached out to see how much they cost.
+The Great Pumpkin Farm LLC has 30 varieties of pumpkins and gourds to choose from.
+Prices range from $1 to $25.

-Admission also includes a petting zoo, bounce pillow, obstacle courses, zip lines, human tube race, corn pit, toddler area, hay ride, tube slide and more.
+Admission also includes a petting zoo, bounce pillow, obstacle courses, zip lines, human barrel race, corn pit, toddler area, hay wagon ride, large hay bales to run on, bale steer roping, train ride for kids, gravity wagon basketball shoot, corn hole, washer toss, target paintball shooting, large tube slide, cannons to shoot walnuts out of, and a gift shop.

+The petting zoo includes goats, a miniature horse, a standard horse, donkeys, miniature baby pigs, rabbits, and ducks.

 For an additional cost, you can purchase apple cider slushes, pumpkin funnel cakes, fried Oreos, fried snicker bars, pulled pork sandwiches and much more at their food stand.